selemondev/nuxt-ui-vue/README.md

 If you're encountering the TypeScript error: **Cannot find module 'nuxtlabs-ui-vue/dist/theme/nuxtlabsTheme' or its corresponding type declarations**, you can follow these steps to resolve it:

-1. Create a `nuxtlabs-ui-vue.d.ts` declaration file in your `src` directory and inside it paste the following code:
+1. Create a `nuxt-ui-vue.d.ts` declaration file in your `src` directory and inside it paste the following code:

 ```ts
 declare module 'nuxtlabs-ui-vue/dist/theme/nuxtlabsTheme'